Effective January 17, 2023

 6. Benchmarks and Performance Evaluation

 Benchmarks are meant to be reflective of how a reasonable, prudent investor would build a long term portfolio.
 Benchmarks should change infrequently, and when changed should reflect structural changes in either the market place or the Board’s adoption of different strategies or portfolios.

 Benchmarks established for the Trust Fund shall be readily and publicly available.
 Benchmarks may not be changed without approval of the Board of Managers.
 The minutes will record the benchmarks adopted.
 The ranges and benchmarks for the Trust Fund are as follows:

-The Investment Advisor shall report Fund composition, performance and ranking of the Balanced Fund’s portfolio to the Board of Managers on a calendar quarterly basis.
+The Investment Advisor shall report Fund composition, performance and ranking of the Balanced Fund’s portfolio in writing to the Board of Managers on a calendar quarterly basis.
 The Investment Advisor shall report performance calculated as time-weighted returns for the most recent calendar quarter, year-to-date, last 12, 36, 60 and 120 months.
 To the extent feasible, the Investment Advisor shall also report the performance of each major asset and sub-asset class.
+The Board of Managers shall retain copies of the Investment Advisor’s report and the minutes of the Board meeting when quarterly performance is reviewed.